Kent Johnson Game Preview: Blue Jackets vs. Maple Leafs

 Johnson Season Stats Insights

+- In 20 games this season, Johnson has averaged 12:06 on the ice, while putting up a plus-minus rating of -1.

-- In three of 18 games this season, Johnson has scored a goal, and he has one game with multiple goals.
+- In three of 20 games this year, Johnson has scored a goal, and he has one game with multiple goals.

-- Johnson has a point in seven of 18 games this season, with multiple points in three of them.
+- In seven of 20 games this season, Johnson has registered a point, and three of those games included multiple points.

-- Johnson has an assist in six of 18 games this season, with multiple assists in one of them.
+- In six of 20 games this year, Johnson has had an assist, including one match with at least two.

-- Johnson has an implied probability of 42.6% to exceed his point total based on the odds.
+- The implied probability is 40% that Johnson hits the over on his points prop total based on the odds.

-- There is a 30.3% chance of Johnson having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Johnson going over his assist prop bet, based on the odds, is 27.8%.

 Sign up for Underdog fantasy today.